TimoSto/ThesorTeX/services/app/documentation/documentation_en.md

 MainTitle: Usage of the tool for bibliography management
 title: What can I use this tool for?
-This tool facilitates the creation and formatting of literature entries.
+This tool facilitates the creation and formatting of bibliography entries.
 It builds on the ***Template for academic papers***.

 The motivation for this was that adjustments to *BibLaTeX* can be very cumbersome and complicated.
 The scope of functions is roughly summarised as follows:
 - Create projects based on the template
-- Create and edit literature entries via the web interface.
+- Create and edit bibliography entries via the web interface.
-- You can then easily cite these literature entries in your document.
+- You can then easily cite these bibliography entries in your document.
-- Create and edit literature categories via the web interface
+- Create and edit bibliography categories via the web interface
 - Import your library or individual entries from Citavi

 title: What is the best way to get started?